Primeira Liga Gameweek 18

 Still basking in the ecstasy of their Taca da Liga triumph, Vitoria de Guimaraes return to Primeira Liga duty as they welcome leaders Porto to the Estadio D. Afonso Henriques on Sunday for round 18 action.

-Both sides come off high-profile derby encounters, with the Conquerors beating their Minho rivals Braga 2-1 to lift the League Cup last Saturday, while the Dragons arrive on the back of a hard-fought 1-0 win against Benfica in their Taca de Portugal quarter-final.
+Both sides are coming off high-profile derby encounters, with the Conquerors beating their Minho rivals Braga 2-1 to lift the League Cup last Saturday, while the Dragons arrive on the back of a hard-fought 1-0 win against Benfica in their Taca de Portugal quarter-final.

 Match preview